fizalihsan/fizalihsan.github.io/source/technology/distributedcomputing.md

 * Eric Brewer put forth the CAP theorem which states that in any distributed system we can choose only two of consistency, availability or partition tolerance.
 * Consistency and availability are not really binary choices, unless you limit yourself to strong consistency.
 But strong consistency is just one consistency model: the one where you, by necessity, need to give up availability in order to prevent more than a single copy of the data from being active.
-* Many NoSQL databases try to provide options where the developer has choices where they can tune the database as per their needs.
+* Many NoSQL DBs try to provide options where the developer has choices where they can tune the DB as per their needs.

-For example if you consider a distributed database, there are essentially three variables r, w, n where
+For example if you consider a distributed DB, there are essentially three variables r, w, n where

 * `r` = number of nodes that should respond to a read request before its considered successful.
 * `w` = number of nodes that should respond to a write request before its considered successful.